nuxeo/nuxeo-mqueues/nuxeo-mqueues-core/README.md

     mvn clean install

+### Run Unit Tests with Kafka

+ Test with kafka implementation rely on an assumption, if the Kafka cluster is not accessible tests are not launched.

-### Run a Kafka cluster
+ The easiest way to run a Kafka cluster is using [docker-compose](https://docs.docker.com/compose/install/):

-To run unit test under Kafka implementation you need to have access to a Kafka cluster:

-    cd kafka-docker
+    cd ./kafka-docker/
     docker-compose up -d
     # to stop
     docker-compose down